mishtigupta129-commits/ML_Project/README.md

 # 📖 Overview

 This repository contains a collection of Machine Learning projects developed using Python.
-These projects cover essential concepts of data preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, and model evaluation using real-world datasets.
+These projects demonstrate practical applications of data preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, and model evaluation using real-world datasets.

-The repository demonstrates practical implementation of Machine Learning techniques using popular Python libraries and serves as a learning portfolio for different ML applications.
+The repository showcases fundamental Machine Learning concepts and serves as a portfolio of beginner-to-intermediate ML projects.

 ---

 # 📂 Repository Contents

 ## 🚗 1.
-Car Dataset Data Preprocessing
+Car Data Preprocessing

-**Notebook:** `Car_dataset_data_preprocessing.ipynb`
+**Notebook:** `Car_Data_Preprocessing.ipynb`

 ### Features